 As a nursing assistant, or CNA, you’ll learn valuable nurse aid-related knowledge and skills that can benefit your work as a senior care provider.
 If you’re looking to expand your job search, CNA training can prepare you for roles in various health care settings, like nursing facilities, hospice care, rehabilitation hospitals, etc.

 Where to get certified: Nurse Assistant Training (NAT) provided by the American Red Cross teaches best practices for safety, providing basic care and handling ill patients.
 NAT training is great for caregivers in states that do not require the exact “Certified Nursing Assistant” designation.
 If your state does require the CNA title, the Red Cross also offers CNA training in some states.
 Your local college or nursing school also likely has a CNA certification program you can enroll in.
-You can find information about your state’s CNA requirements here.
+Find requirements for CNA licensing information by state.

 Cost: $1,200-$4,500, depending on location, institution and curriculum.